J. Stafford Wright

 John Stafford Wright (15 February 1905 in Bakewell – 27 August 1985 in Bristol) was an Anglican theologian.

 J. Stafford Wright graduated from classics from Sidney Sussex College, Cambridge in 1927 and was one of the first students at Tyndale Hall, and in 1930 vice-principal.
-From 1945-1950 he was senior tutor at Oak Hill College, London, then from 1951-1969 principal of Tyndale Hall.
+From 1945-1950 he was a senior tutor at Oak Hill College, London, then from 1951-1969 principal of Tyndale Hall.
 Among his staff were Philip Edgecumbe Hughes, and John Wenham.
 In 1967 he was made an honorary canon of Bristol Cathedral.